 - Your institution may be primed for change.
 Some universities are aspiring to achieve Race Equality Charter marks.
 Others may have ‘global outlook’ as specific student attributes they wish staff to encourage in students.
 These can be used to justify curriculum diversification.

 - Does your university have a Race Equality or general Equality committee?
 Does your university have experts on racism, curriculum diversification already?
 If so work with these experts.
-We were lucky enough to be supported by Professor Kevin Hylton and others from the Staff Race Equality forum , our instituition’s Equality and Diversity network and our Centre for Learning and Teaching throughout both years.
-Not only did this provide us much needed expertise but also support in knowing we had wider insititutional support.
+We were lucky enough to be supported by Professor Kevin Hylton and others from the Staff Race Equality forum , our institution’s Equality and Diversity network and our Centre for Learning and Teaching throughout both years.
+Not only did this provide us much needed expertise but also support in knowing we had wider institutional support.

 - More broadly, this project came directly from the wider movement – the ‘Why Is My Curriculum White’ including a very brilliant and helpful facebook group of the same name (contact Adam Elliott-Cooper to be added) as well.